-2. Vehicles imported directly y from Northern Ireland Scenario Customs Requirements Proofs Required Comments Vehicle that has previously been in use in NI No Customs Import Declaration required and no VAT on import payable.
-Copy of the V5C showing the last registered keeper in NI and a date of registration to that keeper.
-Tax and insurance details indicating use in NI.
-Vehicle is in free circulation as a Union good and can move to IE without any Customs obligations or VAT on import payable.
-New vehicles sold in NI to customer in IE No Customs Import Declaration required and no VAT on import payable.
+2. Vehicles imported directly Scenario Customs Requirements Proofs Required Comments New vehicles sold in NI to customer in IE No Customs Import Declaration required and no VAT on import payable.
 Sales invoice to show NI purchase.
 Vehicle is in free circulation as a Union good and can move to IE without any Customs obligations or VAT on import payable.
 A VAT charge may arise as a "new means of transport".
-2nd hand vehicles purchased after 30th April 2024 No VAT on import payable.
+2nd hand vehicles purchased after 31 st May2024 No VAT on import payable.
 Proof of customs declaration which clearly identifies both the specific vehicle and the date of import or proof that the vehicle has been in private ownership for a reasonable period.
 Vehicle is in free circulation as a Union good and can move to IE without any Customs obligations or VAT on import payable.
 A VAT charge may arise as a "new means of transport".
-14